Volunteer Programs in South America

 There are numerous possibilities for anyone who wants to volunteer in South America.
 While there are similarities between all 12 South American countries, each is distinct in its own way.

-With a mix of ancient indigenous ruins and Spanish influences, South America is a great place to find a combination of old and new as well as Incan/European cultures.
+With a mix of ancient Indigenous ruins and Spanish influences, South America is a great place to find a combination of old and new as well as Incan/European cultures.
 Indigenous cultures and people remain a strong presence in South America, making up about half of the population of some countries such as Brazil and Peru.

 Depending on your goals and skills, you could volunteer in South America while learning Spanish, or mentor urban youth.
 Run a soccer camp or work in environmental conservation.
 Still in school?
-Consider a service learning trip in South America to compliment your studies.
+Consider a service learning trip in South America to complement your studies.

-From fighting poverty and economic disparities, to supporting gender equality and community development, to educating about sustainable environmental practices, there is something for every type of volunteer.
+From fighting poverty and economic disparities to supporting gender equality and community development to educating about sustainable environmental practices, there is something for every type of volunteer.
 Popular fields to volunteer in include: health care and medicine, orphanage work, teaching and education, construction, and conservation.

 Community Development